Part I: AFTERMATH

 If things always played out like they were supposed to...

 If evil was but a figment of the imagination...

 A town of fragile peace and happiness, ignorant of the darkness seeping underfoot.

 And this was just a dream, waiting to be woken from...

 A hollowed sanctuary, looming in the eeriness of nightfall.

 And the ending always left you with a warm feeling in your heart...

-A stillness hanging in the air, frozen and embellished in time and eternity.
+A stillness hanging in the air, frozen and embellished in time for all eternity.

 And when you closed the book...